Singapore strategy: Plans

 Estimates of the time for the fleet to reach Singapore after the outbreak of hostilities varied.
 It had to include the assembly of the fleet, preparations for the voyage and transit to Singapore.
 The first estimate was 42 days, assuming reasonable warning.
 In 1938, it was increased to 70 days, with 14 more for provisioning.
 It was further increased in June 1939 to 90 days plus 15 for provisioning and in September 1939, to 180 days.

 Oil storage facilities were constructed at Gibraltar, Malta, Port Said, Port Sudan, Aden, Colombo, Trincomalee, Rangoon, Singapore and Hong Kong.
 A complicating factor was that the battleships could not traverse the Suez Canal fully laden, so they would have to refuel on the other side.
 Singapore was to have storage for 1250000 LT of oil.
 Secret bases were established at Kamaran Bay, Addu Atoll and Nancowry.
 It was estimated that the fleet would require 110000 LT of oil per month, which would be transported in sixty tankers.
-Oil would be shipped in from the refineries at Abadan and Rangoon, supplemented by buying the entire of the Netherlands East Indies.
+Oil would be shipped in from the refineries at Abadan and Rangoon, supplemented by buying the entire output of the Netherlands East Indies.

 The third phase received the least consideration but naval planners were aware that Singapore was too far from Japan to provide an adequate base for operations near Japan.
 The further the fleet proceeded from Singapore, the weaker it would become.
 If American assistance was forthcoming, there was the prospect of Manila being used as a forward base.
 The idea of invading Japan and fighting its armies was rejected as impractical but the British planners did not expect that the Japanese would willingly fight a decisive naval battle against the odds.
 They were therefore drawn to the concept of a blockade; from experience they were aware of the impact it could have on an island nation at the heart of a maritime empire and felt that economic pressure would suffice.

 Japan's vulnerability to blockade was studied; with information from the Board of Trade and the naval attaché in Tokyo, the planners estimated that the British Empire accounted for around 27 per cent of Japan's imports.
 In most cases these imports could be replaced from sources in China and the United States.
 Some critical materials for which Japan relied heavily on imports were identified, including metals, machinery, chemicals, oil and rubber and many of the best sources were under British control.
 Japanese access to neutral shipping could be restricted by refusing insurance to ships trading with Japan and by chartering ships to reduce the number available.